f0rthsp4ce/bambu-notify/README.md

 4. Look at the application logs for error messages

 **Printer not detected:**
-1. Verify your `PRINTER_ID` matches your actual printer ID
+1. **Check BambUI first:** Ensure BambUI is running and accessible at your configured URL
+2. Verify BambUI can see your printer: Visit http://localhost:8080
+3. Test the BambUI API directly: `curl http://localhost:8080/api/printers`
+4. Verify your `PRINTERS_API_URL` and `WS_URL_TEMPLATE` settings
-2. Check if your printer is on the same network
+5. Check if your printer is on the same network as BambUI
-3. Ensure the printer discovery API is accessible
-4. Try the debug endpoint: `/api/debug/state`
+6. Try the debug endpoint: `/api/debug/state`

 **Timelapse not created:**
 1. Make sure `ffmpeg` is installed and accessible